 Pro tip: Clearly mark your gear with your name so it’s easy to identify!

 Paddlefest is a family event with activities for all ages.
 There are certain age requirements for those who wish to register, but otherwise there are no age limits to enjoy the event.
 See our registration page and registration policies for more details.

 Children below the age of 9 can attend and eat at dinners for free with a paying adult.

 Registration is done online.
 You can register by visiting our registration page.
 It’s best to register as soon as possible and before Paddlefest starts.

 Yes!
 You can all register at the same time with one payment.
 On the registration form, be sure to add another participant once you’ve filled out your own registration.
 Families of 3-6 people will receive an automatic discount.

 We offer a special discount for families of 3-6 that register together.
 The discount is automatically applied during the registration process.
 You don’t have to do anything extra besides register all of your family members at the same time!

 A Paddler Pass will give you access to the entire weekend of Paddlefest events.
 This includes activities that take place on the water and land.
 You’ll also have use of paddling equipment provided by the Fort Smith Paddling Club, though you should still bring your own if possible.

-A Hang Out Pass will give you access to the land-based activities of Paddlefest, including the Sunday Awards Dinner and the Saturday Beach Party.
+A Land Activities Pass will give you access to all the off-water activities of Paddlefest, including the Sunday Awards Dinner and the Saturday Beach Party.
 You won’t be able to participate in water-based activities or use our paddling equipment.